rfreynol/agents/README.md

-This is a library of AI skills/agents/MD files that I personally use.
+This is a library of AI skills/agents/MD files.